AlexMost/blog/posts/2016-06-03-things-learned-2.markdown

 [The ServiceWorker: The network layer is yours to own](https://www.youtube.com/watch?v=4uQMl7mFB6g)

 >Nice introductory video from google developers of how we can use service workers and for what.
 What is offline first and why do we need it.
-Suggest to watch if you are not familiar with the concept of the service worker, it takes only 14 minutes to get in a picture.
+Suggest to watch if you are not familiar with the concept of the service worker, it takes only 14 minutes find out the basics.

 [Progressive Web Apps](https://developers.google.com/web/progressive-web-apps/)